 The CRHA may make all utility reimbursement payments to qualifying families on a monthly basis or may make quarterly payments when the monthly reimbursement amount is \$15.00 or less.
 Reimbursements must be made once per calendar-year quarter, either prospectively or retroactively, and must be prorated if the family leaves the program in advance of its next quarterly reimbursement.
-The CRHA must also adopt hardship policies for families for whom receiving quarterly reimbursements that exceed \$15.00 per month on a monthly basis.
+The CRHA must also adopt hardship policies for families for whom receiving quarterly reimbursement would create a financial hardship.
+The CRHA must issue reimbursements that exceed \$15.00 per month on a monthly basis.